temozolomide (Oral route)

 Temozolomide should be taken at the same time each day in relation to meals.

 Temozolomide capsules should be swallowed whole with a full glass of water.
-The capsules should not be chewed, crushed, or broken open.
-If the capsules are opened accidentally, do not allow the powder to come into contact with your skin or into your mouth or nose.
+The capsules should not be chewed, crushed, or opened.
+If the capsule is opened accidentally, do not allow the powder to contact your skin, mouth, or nose.
 Be careful not to inhale the contents of the capsule.

 The dose of temozolomide will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of temozolomide.
 If your dose is different, do not change it unless your doctor tells you to do so.